posm/posm-build/README.md

 3. Clone this project to the root drive of the USB stick
 4. Copy `posm-build/grub/grub.cfg` to `boot/grub/grub.cfg` (on the USB stick)
 5. (optional) Put any local settings in `posm-build/kickstart/etc/settings.local`
-6. Boot the USB stick and pick `Install POSM Server` from the menu
+6. Boot to the USB stick by pressing F10 and pick `Install POSM Server` from the menu
 7. Respond to partitioning-related prompts
 8. Watch it reboot
-9. Log in as `root` / `posm` and `tail -f bootstrap.log` to check status.
+9. Log in as `root` / `posm` and `tail -f bootstrap.log` to check the installation status.
 This may take a while.

 USB Auto-Build Process (OS X)
 =============================